Nanos and textiles

 –Discover FEMPO, the French menstrual panties brand!”, Madmoizelle, May 2018: “EMPO emphasizes that the panties do not contain silver or copper nanoparticles, unlike other brands.”.

-In March 2020 in the United States, several associations mobilized against the authorization by the U.S. Environmental Protection Agency (EPA) of a nanosilver-based product intended to be applied to textiles, given the health and environmental risks that it could cause.
+In March 2020 in the United States, several associations protested against the authorization by the U.S. Environmental Protection Agency (EPA) of a nanosilver-based product intended to be applied to textiles, in view of the health and environmental risks that it could entail.

-… other questions about the use of nanoparticles of titanium dioxide or zinc oxide in textiles
+… other concerns about the use of nanoparticles of titanium dioxide or zinc oxide in textiles

-As early as 2014, the Global Organic Textile Standard (GOTS) certification banned the use of any deliberately added nanoparticles from its standard.
-But it is a priori an exception to the rule…
+As early as 2014, the Global Organic Textile Standard (GOTS) certification banned from its standards the use of any deliberately added nanoparticles.
+It looks like an exception to the rule…

-It is still too rare to see real benefit/risk approaches15Some exceptions:
+It is still too rare to see real benefit/risk assessments18Some exceptions:

 –Health and safety concerns of textiles with nanomaterials, Almeida L & Ramos D, IOP Conf.
 Ser.: Mater.
 Sci.
 Eng.
 254: 102002, 2017

 –ECOTEXNANO: “Safe use of nanomaterials in the textile finishing industry” (2013-2016), European project.
-Antimicrobial applications in the medical field16See for example:
+Antimicrobial applications in the medical field19See for example:

 – Metal and metal oxides nanoparticles in healthcare and medical textiles, in Medical Textiles from Natural Resources, The Textile Institute Book Series, 341-371, 2022